Stefan-Kob/Stefan-Kob.github.io/README.md

 # Stefan-Kob.github.io
 ## Portfolio Website
 > This website is new and in the works.
-It will include me, my resume, and hobbies.
+It currently includes me, my resume, and hobbies.

+#### PAGE IS NOT MOBILE RESPONSIVE YET